The final drive home, yipee! Oregon was cool and there were no winds to constantly battle.

 The excitement came at 9:45pm this evening at roughly 1 mile before Evanston, Wyoming.
 I dodged one deer in the road but the second one hit MY CAR!!!!
 Luckily, it was only her head that took out my left side view mirror and lightly brushed against the body, so no dents.
 I'm pretty sure that she's dead by now.
 I'm surprised that Brian didn't hit her (I was leading the pack) as she stumbled to the right side of the road but he said all he saw was what he thought was a tumble weed go by.

 Okay, it's late and I don't have time to put up pictures so, again, that will have to be later.
 G'nite!
+[Author's Note: Pictures added 28June2012]

-Because of the engine issue I had with my baby and that she’s now running again I can catch up on the events.
+now running again I can catch up on the events.
 I will add pictures later when I have time.
-Here we go…

 Thursday, 21June2012 (a.k.a.
 Day 6)

-Brian wanted to do some sight-seeing so we got into my baby and headed west.
-We toured the Indian cliff dwellings and it was neat to see.
+Brian wanted to do some sight-seeing so we got into my baby and headed

 The cave dwellings.